netradyne/Policy/PrivacyPolicy.md

 How Do I Opt-Out of Communications or Correct Information About Me?

-You may opt-out of receiving future e-mail messages and communications from NetraDyne.
-To opt-out, you can send us a message at support@NetraDyne.com Please note that if you have an existing account or transactions with us, you will continue to receive communications from us regarding your use of our products and services.
-You can correct your account information by sending us a message at support@NetraDyne.com.
+You may opt-out of receiving future e-mail messages and communications from Netradyne.
+To opt-out, you can send us a message at support@netradyne.com Please note that if you have an existing account or transactions with us, you will continue to receive communications from us regarding your use of our products and services.
+You can correct your account information by sending us a message at support@netradyne.com.

 How to Contact Us:

-If you have any questions about our privacy policies, please contact us at support@NetraDyne.com or by mail at: 4350 Executive Drive, Suite 150, San Diego, CA, 92121.
+If you have any questions about our privacy policies, please contact us at support@netradyne.com or by mail at: 4350 Executive Drive, Suite 150, San Diego, CA, 92121.